-Those who saw the natural environment expressed that it was more beautiful, and there were marked signs of their mood being significantly improved from the natural environments.
+Those who saw the natural environment expressed that it was more beautiful, and there were marked signs of their mood being significantly improved from the natural environment.

-Those who saw the built environments didn’t find them as beautiful, nor did they have mood improvements.
+Those who saw the built environments didn’t find them as beautiful, nor did they have mood or acute mental health improvements.

 Helping Our Local Forests

-Let’s not forget that while there’s all of these phenomenal studies coming out about the health benefits of trees on us, we still need to care for the trees themselves.
+Let’s not forget that while there are all of these phenomenal studies coming out about the mental health benefits of trees on us, we still need to care for the trees themselves.
 If they’re not around, they won’t do us any good.

-It’s a symbiotic relationship which really needs to be cultured, and researched much more deeply.
+It’s a symbiotic relationship that really needs to be cultured, and researched much more deeply.

 Battling The Bark Beetle

 In California, the native bark beetles wreak havoc on forested land in and around the urban landscape.
 Drought exacerbates the problem, as it heightens the spread of the bark beetle, and already-weakened trees are a perfect host for them.